Bachelor of Arts | College of Arts and Science

 What courses would I take?

-The first year of study includes the College of Arts and Science requirements and Global Miami Plan courses in addition to an introductory gerontology course, Aging in American Society.
-In their sophomore year, majors will take coursework in statistics and research methods, followed by upper-level courses addressing current issues in aging during their junior and senior years.
+The first year of study includes the College of Arts and Science requirements and Global Miami Plan courses in addition to an introductory gerontology course, Big Ideas in Aging.
+In their sophomore year, majors will take coursework in statistics and research methods followed by upper-level courses during their junior and senior years based on their selected track.

 What can I do with this major?

 Most graduates pursue careers and/or advanced degrees in an aging-related field.
-Because of the ever-increasing population of elders, there will continue to be a great need for individuals trained in gerontology.
+Because of the ever-increasing population of older persons, there will continue to be a great need for individuals trained in gerontology.

 Continued increases in numbers, proportion, and life expectancy of the older population will have an impact on the entire population and all of our social institutions.
-Because of these demographic changes, individuals with gerontological expertise will have employment opportunities both within the traditional aging network (such as senior care centers and long-term care settings) and beyond (in business and industry).
+Because of these demographic changes, individuals with gerontological expertise will have employment opportunities both within the traditional aging network (such as government agencies and health- and housing-related services) and beyond (in business and industry).

-Graduates who are employed in applied settings provide direct services; plan, implement and evaluate services; develop policy; administer programs; and are employed in research positions.
-Gerontology graduates work in social service, community, and government agencies; in advocacy and research organizations; in business/industry; and in residential and long-term care facilities.
+Graduates who are employed in applied settings direct plan, implement and evaluate services; develop policy; administer programs; and conduct research.
+Gerontology graduates work in social service, community, and government agencies; in advocacy and research organizations; in business/industry; and in various housing and care settings.

 - What Can I Do with a Major in Gerontology?
 (CAS Advising)